-None of these techniques destroy PFAS, however.
+None of these techniques destroy PFAS, however-they just keep some out of our bodies.
 But that may soon change.
-Researchers at the University of British Columbia have developed a silica-based material for a water treatment system that actually destroys the chemicals.
-This system combines a carbon filter with a catalyst derived from farm or forest waste.
-It breaks down PFAS into harmless components.
+Researchers at the University of British Columbia have developed a silica-based material for a novel water treatment system that captures PFAS and actually destroys the chemicals.
+This system combines an activated carbon filter with a catalyst derived from forest or agricultural waste that breaks down PFAS into harmless components.
+Their work is still in early stages, however.